vivianamarquez/vivianamarquez/README.md

 <details>
 <summary>💻 Currently teaching</summary>
     <ul>
-<li>Lead Instructor at Correlation One for the Amazon Career Choice Data Analytics program.</li>
 <li>Learning Facilitator at Emeritus for the Imperial College Business School and UC Berkeley Haas's Professional Certificate in Machine Learning and Artificial Intelligence.</li>
     </ul>
 </details>